-For more than a decade, OCLC has supported library education programs.
-Through the OCLC Library and Information Science Education Program, OCLC can help your school provide students with the skills needed to lead in today's library environment.
+The OCLC Library and Information Science Education Program can help your LIS school provide students with the skills needed to lead in today's library environment.
 This program provides your students with reduced or no cost hands-on use of reference, resource sharing, cataloging, and other OCLC services.

 Who can participate?